fbpx

 I’m going to be honest, when I first started using the Nature’s Head I went out and bought tampons (my first box in more than 3 years!).
 I was nervous about learning to use a whole new toilet and I didn’t want my period to complicate things.
 Which I realized later, was nothing to be worried about.

-You can use a small cup of water to flush any blood left in the bowl into the container.
+• a) Empty its contents into the liquids container.
+You can use a small amount of water to flush any blood left in the bowl into the container.
+Fair warning: You will be able to see the blood in the liquids container.

 Are there other composting toilets on the market?